The Importance of Contextual Design in Reducing Project Costs and Increasing Customer Satisfaction

-Before we can start our C.I. step, we need to line up our potential interviewees.
-In order for C.D. to be effective, those interviewees should be good representatives of our target users, otherwise we will not be getting valuable data from our analysis.
+In order for C.D. to be effective, our interviewees should be good representatives of our target users; otherwise we will not get valuable data from our analysis.

-So, now we know the sub-groups of people that we would want to interview.
+So, now we know the sub-groups of people that we want to interview.

 However, as the analysis progresses, it may become necessary to add more interviewees to answer any significant questions that may arise.

-The next step can often be the most daunting for a development team, especially for a team that does not have prior experience with C.D. analysis.
-The team leaders need to ask: "who on our team would even be good at doing this, let alone want to give up "real" development for 4-5 weeks?"
+The next step can often be the most daunting for a development team, especially one that does not have prior experience with C.D. analysis.
+The team leaders need to ask, "who on our team would even be good at doing this, let alone want to give up "real" development for 4-5 weeks?"

 For C.I., it is preferable to have one facilitator and one observer for every interview.

-- Facilitator: The facilitator's primary job is to help the user understand what are the C.I. teams expectations and to ask clarifying questions during the interview.
+- Facilitator.
+The facilitator's primary job is to help the user understand the C.I. team's expectations and to ask clarifying questions during the interview.

-- Observer: The observer's primary job is to take very complete notes of the user's actions and commentary.
-Since the facilitator will not be able to take as complete of notes, this job is very important, because they will be performing the interviewing duties most of the time.
+- Observer.
+The observer's primary job is to take thorough notes of the user's actions and commentary.
+Since the facilitator will be busy conducting the interview, and thus unable to take extensive notes, this job is very important.

 - It is important to note, that it is preferred that the observer not speak to the user during the interview.
 This is to reduce confusion with the user and to better facilitate the observer's ability to take complete notes.